Gwyd0/Sparx-bwk/README.md

     log("[BWK] " + BWK.text + " [ANSWER] " + kp.get_attribute("value"))
 except:
 ```
-and.. as i check for mutiple elements, the result is alot of try-excepts.
+and.. as i check for multiple elements, the result is a lot of try-excepts.